Note: We are not veterinarians and do not recommend medications; we simply share information on what works for us and

 SafeGuard—For tapeworms only; does not work for other parasites; safe for pregnant and lactating goats.
-Follow dosage instructions on product or increase to 1.1 CC for every 25 lb. and always administer for 3 consecutive days.
+Follow dosage instructions on product or increase to 0.9 CC for every 22 lb. and always administer for 3 consecutive days.
 Tapeworms are common but not a regular occurrence.
-The first time the unmistakable tapeworm larvae, looking like living grains of rice, showed up in goat poop we treated the infected goat immediately then treated the entire herd as well.
-We have only had one other occurrence, and we treated all kids and any adults who showed signs of clumpy poop or who seemed to have low weight.
+The unmistakable tapeworm larvae, looking like living grains of rice, show up in goat poop.
+We treat the infected goat immediately.
+We have only had two occurrences, both in kids, and we immediately treated all kids and any adults who showed signs of clumpy poop or who seemed to have low weight.
 SafeGuard flushed out the whole adult parasites (visible in the poop) in the infected kid.
+It is good to repeat the treatment 21 days later to kill any remaining larvae and eggs.
+As a preventive, we treat all our kids monthly at one-month through 4-months of age.